ItsALisName/FunctionalServerControl/README.md

 # API

 The API is located in the package: net.alis.functionalservercontrol.api.FunctionalApi;
-The events are located in the package: by.alis.functionalservercontrol.api.events;
+The events are located in the package: net.alis.functionalservercontrol.api.events;

 Example of getting the API: